Home / Policy Engagement / Video DiscussionsPage 3

 The spread of COVID-19 and the ensuing global lock-down as governments try to slow the spread of the corona virus has tested individuals and institutions around the world.
 Since March of 2020, the ACG has stepped up its digital programming by hosting webinars and video discussions which bring together policy makers and thought leaders from both sides of the Atlantic to discuss some of the key issues shaping transatlantic relations in an unprecedented time.
 In addition to organizing events on its own, the ACG has also partnered with other organizations such as 1014 and Atlantik-Brücke to launch new series designed to reach beyond the ACG community.

-The ACG regularly hosts a discussion with a journalist based in Germany on the topics making the headlines and shaping political discourse.
-On February 12, the ACG held a Kaffeepause with Stephan Detjen, Chief Correspondent for Deutschlandradio and Director of the Berlin Studio.
+The ACG regularly hosts discussions with a journalist based in Germany on the topics that are making the headlines and shaping political discourse.
+On January 27, the ACG hosted a Kaffeepause with Anja Wehler-Schöck, International Editor for Der Tagesspiegel.